CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ### Using CycloneDX AI/ML metadata tags

 This section includes discussion and examples of supported AI/ML-related metadata tags that have been found to be used with model cards.
-These utilize reserved [AI/ML property names](https://github.com/CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md) as part of the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy).
+This method utilizes reserved [AI/ML property names](https://github.com/CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md) registered under the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy).

 #### Model supported languages